Pavilion Theatre, Torquay: Building

 It was proposed to demolish the building in 1973, but was listed in the same year.
 It closed in 1976, when it was leased to Rank Organisation and the interior was destroyed in adaptations for various types of amusements, first as a skating rink and in the 1980s as a shopping arcade.
 As of July 2020, it is closed awaiting restoration; the steel girders which form its framework are heavily corroded.
 It has Grade II listed status.
+Torbay Council had leased the building to Marina Developments Ltd but that lease was ended in November 2024.

 Shows

 Over the years the theatre entertained millions of people.
 In the last few years of its existence it was simultaneously known as the Rainbow Pavilion for pop music concerts.